 This has led to long workdays, increased administrative burden, and ultimately burnout.
 Organizations expect medical directors to be involved in numerous activities, such as those described above, along with serving on multiple committees, visiting practitioners and hospitals, all while being responsible for time-sensitive cases without coverage from peer physicians.
 Appeals reviews can become repetitive and time-consuming, while pre-authorization reviews present one more burden.

-Partnering with IROs Allows Medical Directors to Focus on Higher Value-Added Work
+Partnering with a Medical Review Company Allows Medical Directors to Focus on Strategic Work

-Within healthcare payer organizations, medical directors are some of the highest paid employees.
+Within healthcare payer organizations, medical directors are some of the highest-paid employees.
 At these levels, organizations are looking to optimize the work of their physician leaders by focusing them on strategic initiatives.
-Offloading physician pre-authorization reviews to an IRO allows medical directors to focus on higher-level, value-added work that is more strategic.
+Offloading physician Prior Authorization Reviews to an independent medical review company allow medical directors to focus on higher-level, value-added work that is more strategic.

 This includes developing medical policy, chairing committees, providing oversight to the quality management program, leading performance improvement initiatives, supervising utilization review and case management personnel, adjudicating complex claims, participating in appeals processes, and so on.

 A recent survey of chief financial officers and business office leaders found that outsourcing of complex claims reviews helped to improve internal productivity.

 Additional Advantages of Outsourcing to Independent Medical Review Companies